 How does the registration process work?

 We try to make it as simple as possible.
 After reading this FAQ list, if you still have questions you can contact our program director.
-Then, when confident, fill out the registration online, pay a minimum $500 deposit, and that’s it!
+Then, when confident, fill out the registration online, pay the full tuition amount, and that’s it!
 You will receive an immediate email of payment confirmation.
-After we have received your registration and deposit, then a welcome packet will be provided via email within 10 business days.
+After we have received your registration and enrollment fee, then a welcome packet will be provided via email within 10 business days.

 I loved it so much I want to do it again.
 Can I get a discount?

 Yes, many of us will experience a change of heart regarding why we came to yoga originally.
 Repeating a program and refreshing your knowledge with us can help support you to more deeply understand your full potential.
 You will receive a 40% discount off the currently advertised tuition if you repeat either training program, regardless of which program you attended the first time around.
 Signing up is super easy: register online, make a note on your application that you are eligible for the 40% refresher discount, reserve your space with a registration and enrollment fee, and you’re in!
 If you are already a Yoga Alliance certified teacher then you won’t have to do all the homework!
 Please email us with questions.